 APPLICATION REVIEW PROCESS

 Admission into the Nursing Programs is a competitive selection process for a limited number of students.
 Fully qualified students will be ranked based on a point system.
 Points will be awarded for the ATI TEAS or TEAS V and other criteria.
 Using a formula that assigns numerical values to specific criteria, all applicants will be ranked.
 Acceptance into the ADN or PN programs will be based upon the highest cumulative scores.
-In case of a tie, the earliest date of the submission of the Admission Requirements Checklist will be used to select applicants for admission to the program.

 POINT SYSTEM FOR ADN/PN APPLICATIONS